Roe v Wade ruling disproportionately hurts Black women, experts say | Law-Order

 In Mississippi, Black women accounted for 74% of abortions in 2019, according to the Kaiser Family Foundation.
 "There is no denying the fact that this is a direct attack on all women, and Black women stand to be disproportionately impacted by the court's egregious assault on basic human rights," said Janette McCarthy Wallace, general counsel for the National Association for the Advancement of Colored People (NAACP).

-If more Black women are forced to carry pregnancies to term, there will be a disproportionate increase in deaths of Black women in childbirth, a study http://ow.ly/Y3nT50H1T3g from Duke University finds.
+If more Black women are forced to carry pregnancies to term, there will be a disproportionate increase in deaths of Black women in childbirth, a study https://doi.org/10.1215/00703370-9585908 published by Duke University Press finds.
 More American women overall die of childbirth every year compared to any other developed nation, according to the White House.
 Black women are more than three times as likely to die from pregnancy-related complications as white women, data shared by the White House show.

 A full abortion ban could further increase Black maternal deaths by 33%, compared to a 21% increase for the overall population, the Duke study found.
 The Supreme Court ruling "marks the beginning of a new public health crisis for Black women," said Michelle Webb, chief communications officer of the Black Women's Health Imperative, a non-profit focused on improving the health of Black women.